tommyli/marsbomber.github.com/_posts/2011-12-22-new-years-resolutions.markdown

 * Work smart on my freelance works.
 Try getting recurring income.
 * <del>Rails 3 is out for a while now.
 I WILL make a pet RoR app this year!</del>
 * <del>Get myself into Test Driven Development and study Behaviour Driven Development.</del>
-* Keep spending quality time with family.
-At least 2 road trips.
+* <del>Keep spending quality time with family.
+At least 2 road trips.</del>
 * <del>Take over the duty of sending Oscar to his childcare (that is 3 mornings a week).</del>

 Okay!
-4 out of 6 items are stiked out.
-We also had 1 road trip, and a holiday booked in Jan 2012.
-I would give myself a 5/6 for 2011.
+5 out of 6 items are stiked out.
 Not too bad!

 Now, look forward.
 In 2012, here are the things I want to make happen.